 This finned cover is one of the rarer of the high volume R200 backing plates.
 As far as it's currently understood this 'untappable' cover was never a factory fitted item on a public sale model and could only be attained through the Nismo catalog.

 Not a lot of info about these is currently known but it is assumed that the production run was limited and short due to the part going into standard circulation as a stock item as early as 1979 in the 280ZX

 J30/Y31 Finned Cover

 Affectionately nicknamed the "Flounder" due to it's two vertical bolts, this oddball finned cover comes from the Nissan J30.
 It's a factory untapped cover and is essentially the same as the common untapped cover aside from the obviously different mounting bolts.

-Other than the above mounting points the cover features some superficial differences when compared to other finned examples, such as the bossed section on the right hand side of the studs and the spacing between the side fins being equally spaced whereas some of the other covers have uneven spacing/missing fins.
+This cover features some superficial differences when compared to other finned examples, such as the bossed section on the right hand side of the studs and the spacing between the side fins being equally spaced whereas some of the other covers have uneven spacing/missing fins.